“Wanna sip this smooth air, kick it in the sand”

 The next day, preheat oven to 350°F

-Place sprinkling sugar — the remaining tablespoon — on a plate.
-Make 1½ ounce balls of dough – making sure to get some peanut butter and chocolate chips in each ball.
-Drop balls in the sprinkling sugar then place them on a parchment paper-lined baking sheet. leaving 2 inches between for expansion.
+Place the remaining tablespoon of sugar on a plate.
+Create 1 1/2 ounce balls of dough making sure to get some peanut butter and chocolate chips in each ball.
+Drop balls in the sprinkling sugar then place them on a parchment paper-lined baking sheet. leaving 2 inches between each for expansion.
 Using a fork, lightly indent with a criss-cross pattern, but do not overly flatten cookies.
 Bake for 10 to 12 minutes.
 Do not overbake.
 Cookies may appear to be underdone, but trust me they are not.

 Cool the cookies on the sheets for 1 minute, then remove to a rack to cool completely.